tenzir/tenzir/rfc/003-remote-pipelines/README.md

 ## Problem Statement

-As of [RFC-001][rfc-001], VAST pipelines can execute locally.
-This offers control over the execution at the location of a specific VAST instance.
+As of [RFC-001][rfc-001], Tenzir pipelines can execute locally.
+This offers control over the execution at the location of a specific Tenzir instance.
 The pipeline executes in situ, with the `load` and `store` operators offering customization points for data source and sink.